By: iamAldonLopez | April 15, 2019

-This was my second time celebrating Songkran festival in Bangkok, Thailand.
+This was my second time celebrating the Songkran festival in Bangkok, Thailand.
 And I can say that it was indeed an amazing experience.
-In Bangkok, they have 2 major hubs for modern celebration of Songkran where in they closed the roads in Silom and Khao San Roads for traffic and post equipped with water guns and bucket full of water.
+In Bangkok, they have 2 major hubs for the modern celebration of Songkran wherein they closed the roads in Silom and Khao San Roads for traffic and post equipped with water guns and a bucket full of water.
 The party runs day and night.
-In other regions on the other hand, they also have different ways on celebrating the Songkran festival.
-It’s more of traditional way compared to Bangkok.
+In other regions, on the other hand, they also have different ways of celebrating the Songkran festival.
+It’s more of a traditional way compared to Bangkok.
 In Silom Road and Khao San Road normally have this huge party in which thousands of people have water fights with water guns, water container, balloons or any other vessels they can get their hands on.

-Tips for Songkran festival if you are thinking of going next year specially in Silom Road and Khao San Road:
+Tips for Songkran festival if you are thinking of going next year especially in Silom Road and Khao San Road:

 Be patient.
 This is really necessary if you are going to Silom Road and Khao San Road.
 Again, this place is the major hubs in this event.
 So, expect that the streets are packed with thousands of people.

 Visit Temple.
 It always better to visit at least one of the temples in Bangkok whilst you are celebrating the Songkran festival.
 This way, you can see the traditional way of celebrating the Songkran festival.